Moon Duchin

-Moon Duchin is an American mathematician who works as a professor at Cornell University in Ithaca, New York, on academic leave from Tufts University in Medford, Massachusetts as of 2024.
+Moon Duchin is an American mathematician who works as a professor at the University of Chicago.
 Her mathematical research concerns geometric topology, geometric group theory, and Teichmüller theory.
 She has done significant research on the mathematics of redistricting and gerrymandering, and founded a research group, MGGG Redistricting Lab, to advance these mathematical studies and their nonpartisan application in the real world of US politics.
 She is also interested in the cultural studies, philosophy, and history of science.
-Duchin is one of the core faculty members and serves as director of the Science, Technology, and Society program at Tufts.
+Duchin was one of the core faculty members and served as director of the Science, Technology, and Society program at Tufts.

 Early life and education

+Duchin was born to Faye Duchin, an economist, and Micha Brym.
 Duchin was given her first name, Moon, by parents "on the science-y fringes of the hippie classification".
+She was given her mother's last name, and her sister was given her father's.
 She grew up knowing from a young age that she wanted to become a mathematician.
 As a student at Stamford High School in Connecticut, she completed the regular high school mathematics curriculum in her sophomore year, and continued to learn mathematics through independent study.
 She was active in math and science camps and competitions, and did a summer research project in the geometry of numbers with Noam Elkies.

 Duchin studied at Harvard University as an undergraduate, where she was also active in queer organizing, and finished a double major in mathematics and women's studies in 1998.
 At the time, she was unsure how to combine the two majors into a single thesis, so she decided to write two separate ones.

 As a graduate student in mathematics at the University of Chicago, she continued feminist activism by teaching gender studies and pushing the university to add gender-neutral bathrooms, and was mentioned mockingly by name on the Rush Limbaugh show.
 She completed her doctorate in 2005, under the supervision of Alex Eskin.
 She was a postdoctoral researcher at the University of California at Davis, and the University of Michigan, before joining the Tufts faculty in 2011.